tavmurphy1/HashMap-ADT-Implementation/README.md

 # Hashmap ADT Project Description

-This project represents an implementation two forms of the Hashmap ADT, supporting Separate Chaining and Open Addressing collision handling.
+This project represents an implementation two forms of Hashmap ADT utilizing Separate Chaining and Open Addressing collision handling.

 This project does not utilize any pre-built Python data structures such as lists or dictionaries.